-A trapezoid is a flat shape with four straight sides.
+A trapezoid is a geometric figure characterized by four sides.
 Two of the sides run parallel with one another and are opposite to one another.
+These parallel sides are known as the bases, while the non-parallel sides are referred to as the legs.

 The trapezoid doesn’t have to be a small figure, as the lengths of the sides and the angles can vary greatly.
 While some people think the trapezoid is a term reserved strictly for math books, real-life examples of trapezoid shapes can be found in handbags, bridge truss supports, popcorn tins, and some musical instruments such as the guitar-like dulcimer.